Money and Shopping Tips for China Travel

 - Shopping: you will find it is different to shop in China compared to the US due to the different culture and traditions.
 The following shopping information could be helpful for you while you travel in China.

-- Unlike the return policies in the US, China does not honor any returns after purchase.
-All sales are final.
+- Unlike the return policies in N. America, China does not honor any returns after purchase.
+Consider all sales as final.

 - Take a small calculator with you and remember the exchange rate.
 Ask for a receipt and mark the cost in US dollars for your information.
 This will be very helpful if you have to claim items to the US customs on return.